Affine Algebras and Their Ideals

 julia> grading_group(A)

-Given an affine algebra A over a field which is graded by a free group of type FinGenAbGroup, and given an element g of that group, return a vector of monomials of R such that the residue classes of these monomials form a K-basis of the graded part of A of degree g.
+monomial_basis(A::MPolyQuoRing, g::FinGenAbGroupElem)Given an affine algebra A which is graded by a free group of type FinGenAbGroup, and which is defined over a field K, say, and given an element g of the free group, return a vector of monomials of R such that the residue classes of these monomials form a K-basis of the graded component of A of degree g.

-Given a $\mathbb Z^m$-graded affine algebra A over a field and a vector W of $m$ integers, convert W into an element g of the grading group of A and proceed as above.
+monomial_basis(A::MPolyQuoRing, W::Vector{<:IntegerUnion})Given a $\mathbb Z^m$-graded affine algebra A over a field and a vector W of $m$ integers, convert W into an element g of the grading group of A and proceed as above.

-Given a $\mathbb Z$-graded affine algebra A over a field and an integer d, convert d into an element g of the grading group of A and proceed as above.
+monomial_basis(A::MPolyQuoRing, d::IntegerUnion)Given a $\mathbb Z$-graded affine algebra A over a field and an integer d, convert d into an element g of the grading group of A and proceed as above.

 Examples

-julia> R, (x, y) = graded_polynomial_ring(QQ, ["x", "y"]);
+julia> R, (x, y) = graded_polynomial_ring(QQ, [:x, :y]);

 julia> I = ideal(R, [x^2])